What Does It Mean To Be Gifted?

 In the public schools, being Gifted means something very specific.
 It relates primarily to a child’s IQ score obtained from a nationally-normed standardized test and a child’s demonstrated academic ability.
 Children in public school Gifted programs are your stereotypical gifted children for whom school comes rather easily.

-In the posts on this page, we will focus on the nature of giftedness and how that can be nurtured in your child as well as an emphasis on academic enhancement since that is a common focus of homeschooling parents.
+In the posts here with the Gifted tag, we will focus on the nature of giftedness and how that can be nurtured in your child as well as an emphasis on academic enhancement since that is a common focus of homeschooling parents.

 Please feel free to share your own stories about parenting and teaching your gifted child here, on our Facebook page, or by emailing Homeschool Hotlinks directly.